 3. Social Media Promotion of Your Association Events

 Obviously, social as a promotional channel is well known by most associations.
-But how many associations actually go through the hassle of not only creating a LinkedIn Event or even a Facebook Event for each meeting they have – but also encouraging members to RSVP through these social media channels to help spread the word about the event?
+But how many associations actually go through the hassle of not only creating a Facebook Event for each meeting they have – but also encouraging members to RSVP through these social media channels to help spread the word about the event?
 The viral nature of social media will only work for the benefit of your promotion if you get your members to spend a few seconds to actually RSVP in social media to help spread the word to their networks.
 For that reason, point #5 below regarding social media education is equally important.

 4. Social Media Promotion During Your Association Events